scholz-lab/PharaGlow/README.md

 1. Install Python >= 3.8

-Too use `pharaglow` you need first to install `python>=3.8` We recommend you to install Python using Anaconda (https://www.anaconda.com/products/individual).
+To use `pharaglow` you need first to install `python>=3.8` We recommend that you install Python using Anaconda distribution (https://www.anaconda.com/products/individual).

 2. Create and activate a new `conda` environment